-Your Windows users may experience difficulties using the Perforce Command-Line Client (p4.exe) if they use the P4EDITOR or P4DIFF environment variables.
+Your Windows users might experience difficulties using the Perforce Command-Line Client (p4.exe) if they use the P4EDITOR or P4DIFF environment variables.

 The reason for this is that Perforce clients sometimes use the DOS shell (cmd.exe) to start programs such as user-specified editors or diff utilities.
-Unfortunately, the DOS shell knows that when a Windows command is run (such as a GUI-based editor like notepad.exe), the shell doesn't have to wait for the command to complete before terminating.
-When this happens, the Perforce client then mistakenly believes that the command has finished, and attempts to continue processing, often deleting the temporary files that the editor or diff utility had been using, leading to error messages about temporary files not being found, or other strange behavior.
+Unfortunately, when a Windows command is run (such as a GUI-based editor like notepad.exe) from the shell, the shell doesn't always wait for the command to complete before terminating.
+When this happens, the Perforce client then mistakenly behaves as if the command has finished and attempts to continue processing, often deleting the temporary files that the editor or diff utility had been using, leading to error messages about temporary files not being found, or other strange behavior.